If you wish to save money on travel insurance in 2020 – click here.

-If you intend to do more than just lie on a beach when you go on holiday, then the chances are that you and your family will probably take part in physical activity which, although you may not think of it as such, is classed as sporting activity by your insurer.
+If you intend to do more than just lie on a beach when you go on holiday in 2020, then the chances are that you and your family will probably take part in physical activity which, although you may not think of it as such, is classed as sporting activity by your insurer.
 Part of the pleasure of being on holiday is being able to do things spontaneously, but will your standard travel insurance necessarily cover you?

 In this article about sports travel insurance we will look at: